Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental Results

 \subsubsection{Beyond breakeven and the state-of-the-art}

 \cref{fig:res-3} also includes results for physical (unencoded) Bell states.
 Here we show only the best Bell pair among all pairs we tested, both without DD and with staggered (crosstalk-robust~\cite{Zhou2023PRL}) XY4.
 The former (`Best Physical No DD') exhibits strong crosstalk-induced oscillations with an overall fidelity comparable to that of the mean logical encoded Bell pairs case without DD (No DD+PS).
-Adding SXY4 significantly improves the fidelity and outperforms even the mean fidelity of logical Bell pairs with LDD (RLXY4).
-This shows that LDD by itself is not better than working with physical qubits and a crosstalk-robust DD sequence.
-However, physical Bell pairs with SXY4 are significantly worse than RLXY4+PS, i.e., the case of LDD with postselection on the results of the $[[4,2,2]]$ code. \emph{This constitutes clear evidence of beyond-breakeven performance for our QEC-LDD strategy}.
+Adding SXY4 significantly improves the fidelity and outperforms even the mean fidelity of logical Bell pairs with NDD (RNXY4).
+This shows that NDD by itself is not better than working with physical qubits and a crosstalk-robust DD sequence.
+However, physical Bell pairs with SXY4 are significantly worse than RNXY4+PS, i.e., the case of NDD with postselection on the results of the $[[4,2,2]]$ code. \emph{This constitutes clear evidence of beyond-breakeven performance for our QEC-NDD strategy}.

-Overall, it is clear that the combination of LDD and postselection significantly boosts the fidelity of logical Bell states.
+Overall, it is clear that the combination of NDD and postselection significantly boosts the fidelity of logical Bell states.
 Moreover, our results improve upon the current state-of-the-art using superconducting transmon qubits.
 E.g., Ref.~\cite{zhang2024demonstratinguniversallogicalgate} used distance $d=2$ surface codes to encode the four logical Bell states, with a peak encoding fidelity of 79.5$\%$.
 In contrast, we find an average postselected encoding fidelity of 98.05$\%$.
 The averaging is over the $10$ sets of qubits and over the two logical Bell states we prepare.

-Ref.~\cite{Hetenyi2024PRXQuantum} used the heavy-hex surface code with variable distance $d$ and reported a peak postselected fidelity of 93.7$\%$ after the first stabilizer round for $d=2$, declining to $\approx 0.3$ after five rounds, which corresponds to $\approx 27\mu$s on \texttt{ibm\_torino}.
+Ref.~\cite{Hetenyi2024PRXQuantum} used the heavy-hex surface code with variable distance $d$ and reported a peak postselected fidelity of 93.7$\%$ after the first stabilizer round for $d=2$, declining to $\approx 30\%$ after five rounds, which corresponds to $\approx 27\mu$s on \texttt{ibm\_torino}.
 In contrast, we find an average peak postselected encoding fidelity of 98.05$\%$ that declines to 84.87$\%$ after $55\mu$s, and a peak postselected fidelity of 98.00$\%$ (also averaged over the two logical Bell states we prepare) for the best set of qubits, that declines to 92.89$\%$ after $55\mu$s.